Study Guides are student-friendly one-volume books that cover the basics of each of your first-year courses.

 Study guides are written to supplement your casebooks, and are intended to help you understand the basic concepts from each case.
 Some students love them, while others never use them.

-Hastings students have FREE ACCESS to West study guides.
+Hastings students have FREE ACCESS to West Online Study Aids.
 Hastings students can view these guides online without an account, or by creating an account allowing users to customize the guides with highlighting and saved notes.
 These include the Acing Series, Black Letter Outlines, Career Guides, Concise Hornbooks, the Exam Pro Series, Flash Cards, Gilbert Law Summaries, High Court Case Summaries, Hornbooks, Law Stories, Legalines, Nutshells, the Short & Happy Guides, the Sum & Substance Series, and the Turning Point series.

 Study guides in print are relatively inexpensive and can be purchased from many bookstores or online.
 In addition, some of the most popular study guides can be borrowed from the library.
 The library has compiled a list of study guides & hornbooks available in the library organized by subject.

 The Center for Computer Assisted Legal Instruction (CALI) produces multiple-choice lessons in almost every subject area with answers and explanations.
 The lessons are all available online.

 A hornbook is a one-volume statement of the law on a particular subject.
 Hornbooks can be a great place to find a clear explanation of a point of law.